 Less than a week has gone by since I made my previous cake.
 I really enjoyed working with Swiss meringue buttercream and knew my next cake would use it again.
 However, I went down a different path.
-Anytime I make buttercream, it is usually vanilla or chocolate flavoured.
+Anytime I make buttercream, it is usually vanilla or chocolate flavored.
 I like them; others like them.
 They are the safe choices.
-After trying SMB, and tasting the rich buttery flavour, I knew it needed some balance.
+After trying SMB, and tasting the rich buttery flavor, I knew it needed some balance.

 My cake today is based on the movie Her.
 I was picked to make a dessert and knew immediately I wanted to make a "romantic" cake, based on the plot of the movie.
 What is more romantic than pink flowers on a chocolate cake?
 Perhaps chocolate mustaches on a stick?!

 ...
 Probably not 🙂 But I thought the idea was really cute since the mustache sticks out to me so much in the movie poster.
 I knew I had to play around with it.

 I used my usual chocolate cake recipe and decided to pair it with a raspberry Swiss meringue buttercream.
 I worked off my basic SMB found here.
 The roses gave me more trouble than I thought they would.
 When I made the ribbons on my previous cake, they were so easy.
 I think I put too much thought into doing the flowers.
 Needless to say, I decorated the cake twice because I was not happy with the first outcome.
 I was going to redo it a third time but Mr. TCW stopped me.
 Definitely need to practice this one.

 I thought perhaps the icing was too airy, but most of the air bubbles you see are actually flecks of the fresh raspberries I used in the puree.
 Oh well, in the end I am feeling okay about the cake.
 I thought the design was really cute overall.